Maxthon: Investment from Google

 On April 10, 2007, TechCrunch reported that Google had invested at least US$1 million in Maxthon; this was denied the following day by Chen.
 However, in an interview with the Chinese web portal Sina.com, Chen did not rule out future "cooperation" between the two businesses.

 Awards

-Maxthon Browser has received several awards and recognitions over the years for its innovative features and user-friendly interface.
-Some of the awards and recognitions include:
+Maxthon Browser has received several awards and recognition over the years for its innovative features and user-friendly interface.
+Some of the awards and recognition include: